saarthdeshpande/Python-Development/GUI Integration with Database/README.md

 # Bookstore Inventory

-This repository contains the implementation of a BookStore Inventory, with a simple GUI using Tkinter.
+This repository contains the implementation of a BookStore Inventory, with a simple GUI using Tkinter, integrated with a database.